Lingxi-Li/Happy_Hacking_CXX/README.md

-# CPP Utility Library (CPPU)
+# Happy Hacking CXX Library (HHXX) CXX

-Trinkets and extensions to modern C++
+*Hackish trinkets and extensions to modern C++*

-The following two examples should give you a general idea of what CPPU is all about.
+The following two examples should give you a general idea of what HHXX is all about.

 **A. Universal `for_each()`**